nasrin256/live-caller-id-lookup-example/Sources/PIRService/PIRService.docc/PIRService.md

 ### NEURLFilter

-[NEURLFilter](https://developer.apple.com/documentation/networkextension/neurlfiltermanager) is a new feature for iOS and MacOS that allows the system to communicate with a third party service to privately check if a requested URL should be allowed or not.
+[NEURLFilter](https://developer.apple.com/documentation/networkextension/neurlfiltermanager) is a new feature for iOS and macOS that allows the system to communicate with a third party service to privately check if a requested URL should be allowed or not.
 This allows your app to implement URL filtering in a privacy preserving manner.

 ## Topics